Updated: September 9, 2022

 Now that you have said goodbye to your loved one, it is time to acknowledge those who have helped and begin to settle your loved one’s affairs.
 As with previous tasks, it all starts with the paperwork.
 For example, while arranging permanent custody for dependents and a home for any pets are priorities you may need to refer to the will to know who that will be.

 Finances may be a priority and you will want to begin tasks that will ultimately provide income, such as settling your loved one’s estate, notifying life insurance companies, and looking into employee benefits from your loved one’s job.
-Likewise, you may need to contact the Social Security office to stop benefits for your loved one that you would have to pay back.
+Likewise, if you haven’t already, you may need to contact the Social Security office to stop benefits for your loved one that you would have to pay back.

 Other than that, there is no specific order to these tasks.

 You should know where they are stored ahead of time, but common places include home safes or strong boxes, safe deposit boxes in a bank, stored digitally on a computer or the cloud, file cabinets, or even a cardboard box.
-You may need to find the necessary keys to access the information:
+You may need to find the necessary keys to access the information, such as:

 In order to make and pay for funeral, burial, and/or cremation plans, you will have likely looked at the last will and testament, advance directives, and other documents.
 However, now you will be looking for all the paperwork that will be needed to settle the estate.
 The list is long, but your loved one may not have all of them.